python-cffi/cffi/doc/source/index.rst

 CFFI documentation
 ================================

 C Foreign Function Interface for Python.
-The goal is to provide a convenient and reliable way to call compiled C code from Python using interface declarations written in C.
+Interact with almost any C code from Python, based on C-like declarations that you can often copy-paste from header files or documentation.

 * Goals_